 Who are we & What do we do?

-For years, it’s been proven that Animal Assisted Interventions and Animal Assisted Therapy can effectively reduce anxiety and stress, help with blood pressure, foster positive emotions, improve social interactions and boost the quality of life to name a few.
+For years, it’s been proven that Animal Assisted Support and Animal Assisted Therapy can effectively reduce anxiety and stress, help with blood pressure, foster positive emotions, improve social interactions and boost the quality of life to name a few.

 Here at People and Animal Wellbeing Services CIC (or PAWS for short) we are more than just a service provider, we offer- through our amazing dogs - a bridge connecting those we support with professionals who understand the complexities of their various challenges.